[Post updated May 19, 2017]

 But you need to have a solid grounding of the Framework in order to implement everything you learn about in the course.

 So that’s why I’ve written this post, so that you can see exactly what goes into each successful C.

-And, if you want to get up close and personal with my approach to Social PR and the 7C Social PR Framework, grab your spot in my FREE online Social PR masterclass, where I’ll walk you through why this is the key to breakthrough Social PR success.
+And, if you want to get up close and personal with my approach to Social PR and the 7C Social PR Framework, you should join The Social PR Posse, a free Facebook group I founded (and still manage), where we chat about all things Social PR.

 I mean, it is completely free.